agasecond/QemuDumpHDAVerbs/README.txt

 10.Edit your kernel boot options by editing GRUB # sudo nano /etc/default/grub
     GRUB_CMDLINE_LINUX_DEFAULT="quiet splash amd_iommu=on intel_iommu=on iommu=pt pcie_acs_override=downstream,multifunction vfio-pci.ids=1022:15e3"

-    vfio-pci.ids is comma separated pairs 4 hex numbers of your sound card(s). amd_iommu or intel_iommu depending on your CPU.
+    vfio-pci.ids is comma separated pairs of 4 hex numbers - model of your sound card(s). amd_iommu or intel_iommu depending on your CPU.

 11.Now it is time to check if we set it up correctly.
 Update GRUB # sudo update-grub and reboot.
     Once again, it is important that you boot to kernel with -acs suffix as mentioned above in p.
 7